-Medical evacuation networks exhibit the defining traits of a system of systems: operational and managerial independence of subsystems, emergent behavior arising from interaction, evolutionary development, and geographic dispersion (Maier, 1998; Sage & Cuppan, 2001).
-During Operation Iron Swords, this framework combined point-of-injury care by combat medics and forward physicians functioning as Advanced Trauma Life Support (ATLS) teams (Kortbeek et al., 2008); armored ground ambulances and helicopter-based MEDEVAC units; Role-2-to-Role-3 interfacility transport; and designated emergency landing sites as short-transfer hubs for unstable patients (Malkin, 2024).
+Medical evacuation networks exhibit the defining traits of a system of systems: operational and managerial independence of subsystems; behavior arising from interaction; evolutionary development; and geographic dispersion (Maier, 1998; Sage & Cuppan, 2001).
+During “Iron Swords,” this framework combined: point-of-injury care by combat medics and forward physicians functioning as Advanced Trauma Life Support (ATLS) teams (Kortbeek et al., 2008); armored ground ambulances and helicopter-based MEDEVAC units; Role-2-to-Role-3 interfacility transport; and designated emergency landing sites as short-transfer hubs for unstable patients (Malkin, 2024).
 Effective C4I architecture comprises command authority, control mechanisms matching casualties to assets, communications infrastructure, computer systems, and intelligence integration for threat assessment (Hodgetts et al., 2006; Mahoney et al., 2015).

-As a network of formally independent organizations without a single centralized authority, medical evacuation is structurally exposed to divided authority, resource competition during peak demand, information gaps between field and coordination centers, and the need for continuous adaptation (Checkland, 1999; Frykberg, 2002; Mabry et al., 2010; Soto et al., 2018).
-These challenges were visible from the outset: October 7 confronted the Israeli healthcare system with approximately 1,457 casualties evacuated to hospitals within 24 hours, roughly half to Soroka University Medical Center alone—the largest terror-related mass-casualty incident at any Israeli hospital (Gozlan et al., 2024).
+As a network of formally independent organizations without a single centralized authority, medical evacuation is structurally exposed to the problems of divided authority, resource competition during peak demand, information gaps between field and coordination centers, and the need for continuous adaptation (Checkland, 1999; Frykberg, 2002; Mabry et al., 2010; Soto et al., 2018).
+These challenges were visible from the outset of “Iron Swords.”
+The events of October 7 meant the Israeli healthcare system had to deal with approximately 1,457 casualties evacuated to hospitals within 24 hours, roughly half of them to Soroka University Medical Center alone, making it the largest terror-related mass-casualty incident dealt with at any single Israeli hospital (Gozlan et al., 2024).

-Urban and subterranean environments compounded these coordination demands.
-Dense urban terrain limits landing zones, slows ground movement, weakens radio coverage, and produces complex injury patterns from combined blast, ballistic, burn, and structural-collapse mechanisms (Kluger et al., 2014; Shilo Yaacobi et al., 2024; Tsur et al., 2025).
-Gaza’s tunnel network added a distinct communications and access problem: confined spaces, degraded radio signals, and difficulty localizing casualties made continuous C4I coordination substantially harder than in surface operations (Malkin, 2024).
-These conditions make Operation Iron Swords a demanding test of whether network-centric evacuation architecture remains effective in environments that actively disrupt information flow.
+The high number of urban and subterranean evacuation sites compounded the coordination challenges.
+Dense urban terrain limits landing zones, slows down ground movement, weakens radio coverage, and produces complex injury patterns due to combined blast, ballistic, burn, and structural-collapse factors (Kluger et al., 2014; Shilo Yaacobi et al., 2024; Tsur et al., 2025).
+Gaza’s tunnel network made communications and access a distinct problem, since operating in confined spaces, coping with degraded radio signals, and difficulty localizing casualties made continuous C4I coordination substantially harder than in surface operations (Malkin, 2024).
+These conditions made “Iron Swords” a tough test of network-centric evacuation architecture’s effectiveness in environments that disrupt information flow.

-3. Methodology
+Methodology

-This study used systems analysis to assess how network-centric C4I integration influenced the effectiveness of medical evacuation within the broader casualty-care system of systems.
-The framework combined a description of the operational and systems architecture, an evaluation of performance across modalities, and an analysis of integration failures, treating C4I as both structural infrastructure and an operational variable.
-The evacuation chain was examined end to end—from point of injury through forward Advanced Life Support (ALS) teams, ground and helicopter tactical evacuation, Role-2-to-Role-3 interfacility transfer, and arrival at civilian Level I trauma centers—because effectiveness in a system of systems cannot be assessed at any single node: a gain in helicopter speed is meaningless unless coordination directs it to the casualty who needs it most.
-Ground evacuation serves as the statistical reference category, not as a methodologically preferred baseline, because it was numerically dominant (71.5% of urgent casualties) and because the question—how C4I-enabled triage allocates scarce helicopter capacity—requires comparison with the larger population evacuated by the alternative modality.
+This study’s systems analysis assesses how network-centric C4I integration influenced the effectiveness of medical evacuation within the broader casualty-care system of systems during “Iron Swords.”
+The framework combines a description of the operational and systems architecture, an evaluation of performance across modalities, and an analysis of integration failures, treating C4I as both structural infrastructure and an operational variable.
+The evacuation chain was examined end to end, from point of injury through forward ALS teams, ground and helicopter tactical evacuation, Role-2-to-Role-3 interfacility transfer to arrival at civilian Level I trauma centers.
+This is because effectiveness in a system of systems cannot be assessed at any single node.
+For example, a gain in helicopter speed is meaningless unless coordination directs it to the casualty who needs it most.
+Ground evacuation serves as the statistical reference category, not as a methodologically preferred baseline.
+This is because it was the scenario for 71.5% of urgent casualties and because assessing how C4I-enabled triage allocates scarce helicopter capacity requires comparison with the larger population evacuated in other scenarios.